section-engineering-education/engineering-education/content/articles/how-to-debug-a-nodejs-application-running-in-a-docker-container/index.md

 In this tutorial, we will build a Node.js application with a bug in it, run it in a Docker container and use Visual Studio Code debugging tools for Node.js to debug it.
 The tutorial can be used by developers as a reference when building their applications.

-Developers and the readers ought to have prior knowledge of [JavaScript programming](https://www.javascript.com/learn/) and Docker containers.
+Developers and the readers ought to have some prior knowledge of [JavaScript programming](https://www.javascript.com/learn/) and Docker containers.

 ### Prerequisites
 - Prior knowledge of [Docker containers](https://www.docker.com/resources/what-container) and [Node.js](https://nodejs.dev/learn).